 In this community spotlight, we are chatting with Niki Torres.
-Niki is a huge advocate for women entrepreneurs and is currently developing a community and podcast focused on friendship and business (and the messy in-betweens!).
+Niki is a huge advocate for women entrepreneurs and has recently launched a community and podcast focused on friendship and business (and the messy in-betweens!).
 She believes in creating more meaningful relationship within the workplace because the honest reality is that doing it all alone can be difficult; we know many entrepreneurs can relate to that sentiment.
 We loved learning about her story and she has some great advice to share, read our full conversation below!

 Tell us about yourself!